uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 ## 4c: Poster / website / video / pitch critique

-Due: in-class Friday Dec 5, 2014
+Due: Completed in section on Friday Dec 5, 2014

 Friday is a flexible critique day.
 The purpose of this day is to help you refine whichever of your remaining deliverables you need feedback on.
 Be